carlos10seg/SearchEngine/README.md

-The application is deployed on [Heroku](https://search-eng.herokuapp.com/)
+The application with sample data of 1k documents is deployed on [Heroku](https://search-eng.herokuapp.com/)

 The detailed project design decisions are on file Project - Carlos Segura.pdf in the root of the project.